bblais/bblais.github.io-src/content/articles/media/bad_apologetics_2021.md

 5. they don't motivate their numbers with comparable rare events, or they would have seen that their calculation of an odds ratio of $10^{44}$ is ridiculous
 6. they uncritically take the claims in the New Testament as the actual data we have, as opposed to the fact that what we have are ancient *texts* that contain those claims
 7. an uncritical view of New Testament documents, and an unprofessional response to traditional scholarship
+8. they don't even seem to think about why something would be explained by their preferred resurrection hypothesis.
+It's just assumed that everything is explained.
+And then they ask, how do you, skeptic, explain this?
+9. they make up claims with no supporting citations (especially with respect to how new communities form and how hallucinations work)
+10. they don't make the very easy step of looking at what's actually happening in the world with religious people and actually getting some data, getting some background knowledge about how people actually function